 With research from Google and top leadership firms proving that trusting relationships are the key to successful teams and companies, emotional intelligence (EQ)––which develops the skills for vulnerability, psychological safety, and trust––has become the foundation of leadership training.

-To manage increasing complexity and diverse interactions throughout our adult development, leaders are realizing the need grow our mindsets, not our technical skills, for creating humanistic, diverse, and thriving work cultures.
-This means developing from the "inside out"––from the inside developmental behaviors and reactive frameworks of teams and individuals, out into how they operate and interact with the rest of their environment.
+To manage increasing complexity and diverse interactions throughout our adult development, leaders are realizing the need grow our mindsets, not just our technical skills, for creating humanistic, diverse, and thriving work cultures.
+This means developing from the "inside out"––from the inside developmental behaviors and reactive frameworks of teams, individuals, and leaders, out into how they operate and interact with the rest of the company.

 I specialize in developing training curriculum programs and feedback survey programs for teams and people managers to integrate sustainable learning through an adult developmental psychology lens, focused on inclusion, self-awareness, emotional intelligence (EQ), empathy, and interpersonal communication – to move from reactivity to creativity.
 Essentially, the groundwork for a thriving team culture.

 Cultivating Psychological Safety (trust, vulnerability, experimentation)

 The Art of Receiving Feedback (Seeing Your Blindspots)